-- 1. Enter the Windows Device Manager using one of the following options: - Click Start> Control Panel>System and click the Device Manager hyperlink. - Click Start>Run, then type devmgmt.msc and click OK.

-The Windows Device Manager is displayed (Figure 3-1).

-- 2. Right-click the network adapter for which you wish to view the statistics properties. - 3.
-Click Properties, then click the Statistics tab (Figure 3-3 on page 59).
+- 1. Enter the Windows Device Manager. - Click Start> Control Panel>System and click the Device Manager hyperlink -or- - Click Start>Run, then type devmgmt.msc and click OK. - The Windows Device Manager is displayed (Figure 3-1). - 2.
+Right-click the network adapter for which you wish to view the statistics properties. - 3.
+Click Properties, then click the Statistics tab (Figure 3-3 on page 54).